 Welling United Football Club is a Community Interest Company registered with Companies House.
 Full name Welling United Football Club Community Interest Company Limited Registered number 08055420.
-The majority shareholder of the company is Mark Goldberg.

 Welling United Football Club were founded in 1963.
-An incredible journey in the early years has seen the club rise from an under-15 Sunday youth team to the heights of the Football Conference where the Wings remained for a remarkable 14 years.
+An incredible journey in the early years saw the club rise from an under-15 Sunday youth team to the heights of the Football Conference where the Wings remained for a remarkable 14 years.
 History has proved this to be one of the most astonishing journeys in the modern football era.

 After progressing from park football to senior football in a relatively short space of time, success was to continue with three promotions within five years.
-Initially winning the Spartan League and then after three more seasons in the Athenian League, progression and election to Southern League rounded off a marvellous period of success.
+Initially winning the Spartan League and then after three more seasons in the Athenian League, progression and election to Southern League rounded off a marvelous period of success.
 This continued after just one more season when promotion to the Southern League Premier Division was secured after the league was re-organised.
-In the Fifth season in this division the Wings romped to the title by a record 23 points after an incredibly exciting season and were promptly promoted to the Conference.
+In the fifth season in this division the Wings romped to the title by a record 23 points after an incredibly exciting season and were promptly promoted to the Conference.

-Welling found life in the Conference much more of a challenge and although they were one of the most consistent sides during their fourteen year spell in non-league’s top flight success in the Conference was limited to four County cup wins.
+Welling found life in the Conference much more of a challenge and although they were one of the most consistent sides during their fourteen year spell in non-league’s top flight.
+Success in the Conference was limited to four County cup wins.
 Cup football produced many of the highlights during the late 80’s and early 90’s with six successive First Round FA cup appearances, and a Third Round appearance on one occasion at Park View Road, when Welling went out of the Cup by losing 0-1 to Blackburn Rovers.

 The Wings dropped out of the top flight when they were relegated on the last day of the season in 1999/2000.